- What is the Behavioral Consultation Team (BCT)?

 What should I report to the BCT?

 The BCT is a committee that was designed as a resource to try to identify troubling behavior and address it before it escalates to something more serious.
 Experience shows that tragedies affecting college campuses (for example the Virginia Tech tragedy) are often preceded by warning signs or patterns of behavior.
 Early communication and intervention may help to prevent an escalation of behaviors to critical levels.
 Therefore, report any behavior that is troubling or makes you concerned.
 It is better to be safe than sorry: if you have a “gut feeling” that something is not quite right, report it.
 If a member of the IU East community (student, staff, or faculty) behaves in a way that is disruptive or poses a potential threat to any aspect of our community, such behaviors should be reported to the BCT.
-All concerns requiring immediate attention (potentially criminal activity, violent, threatening, or imminent suicidal behavior) must first be directed to the University Police (765-973-8429 or 911).
+Call 911 for all concerns requiring immediate attention (potentially criminal activity, violent, threatening, or imminent suicidal behavior).

 Who is on the BCT?